Air Filters

 Oil Filter

-Designed to remove contaminants from oil in machinery, especially hydraulic machinery.
-Examples include engine oil, transmission oil, hydraulic oil and lubricating oil.
+Oil filters remove contaminants from oil in machinery, especially in hydraulic systems.
+Examples include filters for engine oil, transmission oil, hydraulic oil, and lubricating oil.

 Thermodynamic Sterilization